 - It is available outside the network, thus allows faster loading and processing of information.

 - Continuous improvement on the client-side to provide accurate and better quality.

 - The secured and reusable part that’s available for a developer to use as per the business requirement.

-Now, these are scattered across servers globally and the developer has integrated them in his software in order to equip his product with the benefits and advantages.
+These are scattered across servers globally, and the developer has integrated them in his software to equip his product with the benefits and advantages.
 The product features are dependent on the interface.
-Therefore, these web services are tested step-by-step to ensure the final product is able to deliver the outcome, it is expected to.
+Therefore, these web services are tested step-by-step to ensure the final product is able to deliver the outcome it is expected to.

 Types of Web Services Testing

-The testing of Web services and its Protocols, we can opt for any of these methodologies:
+The testing of Web services and their Protocols, we can opt for any of these methodologies: